lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 })
 ```

 I think the tests are simple enough to have everything in a single `expect` statement.
 If the tests were more complex, I'd probably assign the result of `isBetween()` to a variable (I like to call it `actual`) and pass that to the `expect` assertion.
+More on structuring larger, more complex tests later.

 The implementation is much less code than the tests; this is not unusual.